 However, online PMO software has made great strides to delivering security with better authorization and customized in-app permissions.
 Speed still lags, but depending on your connection to the internet the difference can be negligible.
 But these are still considerations when shopping around for a software that fits your PMO needs.

-What an online PMO tool can do that a desktop can’t is foster collaboration across your project teams, monitor and track performance and progress in real time.
+What an online project or program management office tool can do that a desktop can’t is foster collaboration across your project teams, monitor and track performance and progress in real time.
 Teams are connected to the tool wherever they are and whatever time they’re working.
 There’s no need to input data; it’s collected automatically as it occurs.
 This means PMOs can make better decisions with more accurate data.

 Essential PMO Tools